 1.4 Company conducts human rights due diligence at all new suppliers before placing orders.
-Due diligence helps to identify, prevent and mitigate potential human rights problems at new suppliers.
+Yes Due diligence helps to identify, prevent and mitigate potential human rights problems at new suppliers.
 Documentation may include pre-audits, existing audits, other types of risk assessments.
-4 4 0 -- --- --- --- --- --
+4 4 0 --- ----- --- --- --- --- --- --

 Recommendation: A risk analysis as part of the decision-making process of selecting new suppliers is an important step to mitigate risk and prevent potential problems.
 FWF recommends Filippa K to set up an integrated approach towards assessing the labour standards in the process of selecting a new supplier.
+This should include the development of written steps for selecting new suppliers and document process on how labour standards are assessed/potential risks investigated, and how the outcome influences sourcing decisions.
 All staff in the buying department should assess and document their findings.
 Outcomes of the assessment can be discussed among the team in order to include it in further purchasing decisions.
 FWF advises to use information from FWF country studies, wage ladders and the health and safety guidelines.

 Comment: Selecting new suppliers is done by the buying department in the beginning of the design process.
+There is a start up package on the server that contains al documents that need to be used by buyers when working with new suppliers.
 Guidelines for supplier relations are set up, with templates being used by product developers and purchasing staff when visiting new suppliers.
-The guidelines include a FWF assessment, using the health and safety checks developed by FWF, collecting existing audit reports and researching other clients.
+The guidelines include a FWF assessment, using the health and safety checks developed by FWF during a first visit, collecting existing audit reports and researching other clients.
 This process is not systematically used for all product groups within the buying department.

-1.5 Supplier compliance with Code of Labour Practices is evaluated in a systematic manner Yes A systemic approach is required to integrate social compliance into normal business processes, and supports good decisionmaking.
-Documentation of systemic approach: rating systems, checklists, databases, etc. 1 2 0 --- ----- -- --- --- --- --- --
+1.5 Supplier compliance with Code of Labour Practices is evaluated in a systematic manner.
+Supplier compliance with Code of Labour Practices is evaluated in a systematic manner.
+Supplier compliance with Code of Labour Practices is evaluated in a systematic manner.
+Supplier compliance with Code of Labour Practices is evaluated in a systematic manner. , 1 2 0 -- --- --- --- --- --

 Recommendation: FWF suggests to define clear steps in the evaluation method to incorporate social compliance information into sourcing and monitoring decisions.
-In other words, decide on how to track progress and define what happens if a supplier is under-performing or performing exceptionally well.
+In other words, decide on how to track progress and define what happens if a supplier is under-performing or performing exceptionally well and how much this weighs in sourcing decisions.

 Comment: Filippa K evaluates the progress their suppliers make after an audit has been conducted.
 The willingness of suppliers to work on improvements is an important criteria for continuing a business relationship.
-Filippa K does not yet have a system to evaluate the performance of their entire supplier base in which the status of progress is integrated into the overall sourcing decisions.
+Suppliers are evaluated with designers and buyers together.
+In the end the buyer decides, and the buyer also is the one with information on social compliance.
+Filippa K provided an example of one factory who received extra orders because of good performance in several areas, including on social compliance.
+This practice is not yet included in a system to evaluate the performance of their entire supplier base in which the status of progress is integrated into the overall sourcing decisions.
+There is an old system to measure suppliers' performance on pricing, quality, social performance etc, but currently this is not in use.
+Filippa K plans to set up a grading system together with the new sourcing manager to formally integrate social compliance in the sourcing strategy and evaluation.